Minor in Genetics (Non-Teaching)

 Genetics is a fundamental topic in biology and an important component of many biological disciplines.
-Montana State University offers a wide variety of genetics courses taught by faculty in four departments (Animal and Range Science, Ecology, Microbiology and Cell Biology, and Plant Sciences and Plant Pathology).
+Montana State University offers a wide variety of genetics courses taught by faculty in four departments (Animal & Range Sciences, Ecology, Microbiology & Cell Biology, and Plant Sciences & Plant Pathology).

 In order to earn a Genetics Minor, a student must take 13 units of required courses and 15 units of elective courses (see below) and must earn a grade of at least C- in every course.
 Students interested in this minor should consult the genetics advisor within each department to decide whether the Genetics Minor is appropriate for them and to help select specific courses.
 Course requirements for the Genetics Minor are consistent across all departments.